Ilias Kasidiaris: Political career

 On 18 December 2019, during the Golden Dawn trial, which had started in 2015, the prosecutor suggested that all defendants except Roupakias are found not guilty of murdering Pavlos Fyssas and all felonies.
 Among the defendants was Kasidiaris.
-However, on 7 October 2020, the jury verdict found Kasidiaris guilty of directing a criminal organization along with other members of Golden Dawn.
+However, on 7 October 2020, the jury verdict found Kasidiaris guilty of directing a criminal organisation along with other members of Golden Dawn.